What is Take Profit?

 For example, a trader goes long (in other words, enters a buy position) by entering the market at 1.2980, expecting prices to rally higher.
 They know that the market is unpredictable though, and that it may go in the opposite direction than their expectation.
 Calculating the risk before entering the market, the trader places a Stop Loss order below the entry price.
 If the Bid price hits the predefined Stop Loss price at 1.2880, the position is closed and a minimum loss is ensured.

 Similarly, if a trader enters a sell (short) position, expecting prices to fall, they would place a protective Stop Loss order at a higher level than the entry price in case prices spike up.
 If the Ask price hits the predefined Stop Loss price, the position is closed and minimum loss is ensured.

 Stop Loss has been designed to protect your capital by ensuring a minimum loss; it's a level set by the trader in advance according to how much they're willing to risk and/or lose.
-It’s important to remember that Stop Loss and/or Take Profit orders may be placed on Instant Execution accounts simultaneously when entering the market.
-On Market Execution accounts, Stop Loss or Take Profit orders are placed when placing a pending order to enter the market.
+It’s important to remember that on Market Execution accounts, Stop Loss or Take Profit orders are placed when placing a pending order to enter the market.

 Stop Loss and Take Profit are both crucial elements of Risk Management.

 Why use a Stop Loss Order?